 - Practical completion

-Some financial institutions or banks hire an independent valuer who verifies whether the work has been completed at the standard or not.
+Some financial institutions or banks hire an independent valuer who verifies whether the work has been completed to the standard.
 The next payment is released only when the valuer provides verification of the work.
 This can be an effective measure to evaluate the progress of work.

-Banks need a copy of a tender or a building contract, and the construction plans along with the loan application.
-The valuer assesses the value of a property after completion and also calculates the estimated loan value.
+The valuer will then assesses what the value of the property will be after completion and also calculates the estimated loan value.

 The loan value represents the lower of the two: